Yelose/reusable-svg-component-tutorial/README.md

 ### I have changed some more colors, you can check the final code

-Change your `colors.ts` variable to see the changes on the images.
+Change your <code>colors.ts</code> variable to see the changes on the images.

 I hope it was helpfull, you will see it in action shortly in my portfolio.